 The education completed under this policy will meet the training requirements for investigators and key research personnel involved in the conduct of research receiving funds from the Department of Health and Human Services (DHHS).
 For the purposes of Federal funding, “key research personnel” include all individuals responsible for the design, conduct, and reporting of the research and who contribute in a substantive, measurable way (whether or not they receive payment under the grant).
 This may include consultants if they meet the definition of key personnel.

 Individuals are considered to be conducting human subjects research or engaged in research with human subjects if:

 The Principal Investigator (PI) must maintain in his/her research files a copy of educational certifications for all key research personnel involved in the conduct of the study.
 It is the responsibility of the PI to ensure that all personnel completes the initial training prior to submission of the project to the IRB for review (for new protocols) and when new personnel join the project after initial approval.

 Additionally, it is the PI’s responsibility to ensure that all key research personnel complete the required continuing education and provide copies of documentation to the PI for the study files.
 In addition, if any continuing education courses are taken from sources other than DePaul’s required CITI refresher course, documentation should be submitted to the IRB if the individual wants to get credit (such as for attendance at a seminar, meeting, or conference with the primary focus on human subject research issues).

-Persons taking the CITI training, either initial Basic or continuing (Refresher), under the DePaul affiliation do not need to supply Research Protections (RP) with copies of the CITI training as the RP will be notified directly through the CITI program of completion of training.
+Persons taking the CITI training, either initial Basic or continuing (Refresher), under the DePaul affiliation do not need to supply Office of Research Services (ORS)-Research Protections (RP) with copies of the CITI training as the ORS will be notified directly through the CITI program of completion of training.